10 ways to get a better night’s sleep in 2021

 Prismatic Plants Goodnight Tincture

 Prismatic Plants’ Goodnight Tincture combines all the relaxing elements of cannabis without the unwanted side effects: “CBD by itself is not sedative—what it does do is help calm a busy, racing mind,” says founder Sarah Polansky.
 “If you need assistance in making your mind and body tired, then CBN is what you will want to take.”
-Good Night features a blend of adaptogens, MCT oil, and terpenes with 300 mg of full-spectrum CBD and 10 mg of CBN—enough to help you doze off, but not so much you get a “cannabis hangover,” the next morning, Polansky says.
+Good Night features a blend of adaptogens, MCT oil, and terpenes with 300 milligrams of full-spectrum CBD and 10 milligrams of CBN—enough to help you doze off, but not so much that you get a “cannabis hangover” the next morning, Polansky says.

 The Well Relax Bundle

-Whether you believe in the power of aromatherapy or just like the smell of lavender, The Well’s Relax bundle is an excellent way to wind down at the end of a long day.
+Whether you believe in the power of aromatherapy or just like the scent of lavender, the Well’s Relax self-care bundle is an excellent way to wind down at the end of a long day.
 Staff editor Lara Sorokanich says: “Before I get into bed, I spray this all over my pillows and sheets.
 It feels so luxurious and relaxing to get into a lavender-scented bed.
 Clinically backed or not, the smell definitely makes me feel happy as I’m dozing off.”

 While the Oura Ring might not put you into a deep sleep, it can certainly tell you what happens once you get there.
-Slipping this unintrusive smart band onto your finger tracks health progress throughout the day and night, keeping track of everything from step count to sleep quality.
+Slip this unintrusive smart band onto your finger to track health progress throughout the day and night; it monitors everything from step count to sleep quality.
 By automatically measuring your sleep balance against your daily activities via the accompanying Oura app, you can be one step closer to determining daytime habits (looking at you, afternoon coffee) that keep you up at night.

 Dohm Natural Sound Machines

 White noise is a city dweller’s best friend.
-Whether it’s construction during the day or noisy neighbors at night, the dull hum of a sound machine can help drown out the disruptions without adding to the chaos.
-The mechanical whirling of white noise works by creating a higher volume baseline, meaning loud, jarring noises don’t make you jump.
+The dull hum of a sound machine can help drown out disruptions like construction during the day or noisy neighbors at night without adding to the chaos.
+The mechanical whirling of white noise works by creating a higher-volume baseline, meaning loud, jarring noises don’t make you jump.
 We like these simple, space-conscious Dohm sound machines that enhance an atmosphere with gentle sleep-inducing noise and sleek, inoffensive design.

-Plant-driven supplement brand The Nue Co.’s Sleep Suite includes a tincture, capsules, and a magnesium spray that’s absorbed through the skin, and can be taken individually or in tandem to best tackle your level of restlessness.
-“My approach to a good night’s sleep is to relax and unwind, limiting any screen usage an hour before bed, and following the same nightly routine,” says the Nue Co. founder and CEO Jules Miller.
+Plant-driven supplement brand the Nue Co.’s Sleep Suite includes a tincture, capsules, and a magnesium spray that’s absorbed through the skin and can be taken individually or in tandem to best tackle your level of restlessness.
+“My approach to a good night’s sleep is to relax and unwind, limiting any screen usage an hour before bed and following the same nightly routine,” says Jules Miller, founder and CEO of the Nue Co.
 “I use our Magnesium Ease spray on my joints and stomach.
 Half an hour before bed, I place 12 Sleep Drops under my tongue to help me to fall asleep.
 I also like to ensure that the room is in complete darkness to minimize any disruption caused by light.”

 Moon Beam Sleep Aid

-This clever, flat disc acts as a sleep-inducing metronome, projecting gentle pulses of blue light onto your ceiling for eight or 20 minutes.
-Moon Beam’s process has a dual purpose: calming your busy mind through distraction, and slowing down your breathing and metabolism, readying your body for sleep.
-Users inhale and exhale in time with the dimming and brightening of the blue glow, eventually drifting from 11 breaths per minute to six.
+This clever, flat disc acts as a sleep-inducing metronome, projecting gentle pulses of blue light onto your ceiling for 8 or 20 minutes.
+Moon Beam’s process has a dual purpose: calming your busy mind through distraction and slowing down your breathing and metabolism, readying your body for sleep.
+Users inhale and exhale in time with the dimming and brightening of the blue glow, eventually drifting from 11 breaths per minute to 6.

 Bearaby Cotton Napper

-We love the deliciously heavy comfort of the chunky knit Bearably Cotton Napper.
-The hype of weighted blankets comes from studies that found the all-encompassing pressure can help release serotonin in the body while reducing stress hormone cortisol.
-But unlike fellow weighted blankets on the market, Bearby’s beautiful, sustainable throws get their heft from thick woven cord that also serves as a mechanism to keep sleepers from getting sweaty.
+We love the deliciously heavy comfort of the chunky knit Bearaby Cotton Napper.
+The hype of weighted blankets comes from studies that found the all-encompassing pressure can help release serotonin in the body while reducing the stress hormone cortisol.
+But unlike fellow weighted blankets on the market, Bearaby’s beautiful, sustainable throws get their heft from thick woven cord that also serves as a mechanism to keep sleepers from getting sweaty.

 Riley Reversible Flannel Sheet Set